SD-Fresh/website2026/README.md

 ## 🎯 Project Goal

-Create a multi-page website that demonstrates what I have learned about HTML, CSS, JavaScript, and web design.
+Create a multi-page website that demonstrates what I have learned about HTML and CSS.

 ## 📁 Required Files and Folders